 My role at Gallatin CARES Worship Center is very humbling.
 I am program coordinator for Spiritual Formation.
 Basically, I plan and create opportunities for the "members" of our mission congregation to receive spiritual care, love and learning.
 I also invite others into the doors of our "church" to give back and in turn receive as well.
 I get to love on God's people and sweep floors too.
 My job might be to help others but each and every day at CARES is a lesson for me and an opportunity to see God at work.
 God shows up.

 It humbles me to go to work every single time I unlock the doors.
 God never ceases to amaze me.
 I've been told I'm fortunate to have such a great place to give back.
-But, as I think about it, it seems God is giving to me much more than I could ever give to his people.
+But, as I think about it, it seems God is giving to me much more than I could ever give to the Creator's people.
 And, I am figuring out God has to make things really obvious for me.
-He gives me BIG examples at Gallatin CARES to remind me of his activity and that makes me never want to miss a moment of his amazing presence in that place.
+God gives me BIG examples at Gallatin CARES to remind me of God's activity and that makes me never want to miss a moment of our Creator's amazing presence in that place.
 God shows up at CARES and I'm not the only one who has noticed it.
 This was told to me early on by a friend who used to attend a large congregation down the road from our little mission church but now regularly attends CARES Worship.
 When I asked him if he attended both churches, he replied no and confidently explained.
 He said, "I"m certain that when Jesus returns, he'll come to Gallatin CARES before he would visit my previous congregation and so this (CARES) is where I want to be too."

 Jesus may not have physically walked through the doors just yet, but God shows up every time those doors are open!
 There was the time that Jane, our pastor, and I were arranging chairs on a Tuesday afternoon.
 We had two very long pews and a bunch of mis-matched chairs to seat our congregants.
 They worked just fine, but we couldn't get the sanctuary seats turned the way we wanted and just threw our hands up and said we'd try another day.
 We left frustrated.
 The VERY NEXT morning, we received a tap on the door.
 The stranger asked if we could come to his church and pick up about 15 or 20 pews and use them in our church.
 His church was moving and they had tried to sell them, but no one was responding.
 He looked through the windows after driving by and saw our chairs.
 He wanted to GIVE us his church's pews!
 Needless to say, we picked up the pews and they look like they were made to fit our little church!
 God shows up at Gallatin CARES.